 This idea became known as the Malthusian controversy and it was influential across economic, political, social and scientific thought.
 For our purposes, it's important to see the big influence it had on Charles Dickens.

-TASK ONE: SUMMARISE IT TASK TWO: TRANSFORM IT Summarise Thomas Malthus' argument into fifty words or fewer.
-Transform Thomas Malthus' argument into two pictures.
+TASK TWO: TRANSFORM IT Transform Thomas Malthus' argument into two pictures.
 Label your images with quotations.